| |

 Growing up in The West Island Montreal, I know all the best places to visit.
 I won’t lie to you, it’s a bit of a hassle to get to, but it’ll be worth it.
-It’s filled with nature, unbeatable sunset views, and unique shopping experiences.
+Montreal’s West Island is filled with nature, unbeatable sunset views, and unique shopping experiences.

 There are so many unique things to do in the West Island that it’s a very different experience from Downtown Montreal.
 As great as the city is, there are times when you need a break from it and the West Island is your escape!